Leptospermums

 Leptospermum ‘Merinda’ (photos below, left two)

 Leptospermum ‘Merinda’ has very attractive magenta flowers and we have planted 17 of these In varying parts of the garden, but only three remain.
 We planted 11 over the years 2005-6, but webbing caterpillar, drought and heat have all caused problems and all were removed by 2010.
-We have planted another 6 in 2019 and three of these succumbed to the terrrible heat of summer 2019/20 even though they were under a certain amount of shade.
+We have planted another 6 in 2019 and three of these succumbed to the terrible heat of summer 2019-20 even though they were under a certain amount of shade.
 ‘Merinda’ is a small shrub, 1m x 1m.

 Leptospermum ‘Mesmer Eyes’ (photos above, right two)